chartingshow/crypto-firewall/DISCRIMINATION_POLICY.md

 support or advice from your line manager and/or Human Resources at any stage.

-Summer CMS encourages prompt reporting of complaints or concerns regarding harassment because prompt reporting and intervention has proved to be the most effective method of resolving actual or perceived incidents of harassment.
+Charting Show encourages prompt reporting of complaints or concerns regarding harassment because prompt reporting and intervention has proved to be the most effective method of resolving actual or perceived incidents of harassment.
 Under normal circumstances, a complaint must be made as soon